 Valencia a city full of life, considered by many tourists as one of the best cities to live, for its quality of life, for its temperate climate, its famous beaches such as Malvarrosa, there are may things to see in Valencia.

-Essential places you must visit in Valencia:
+Tourist attractions you should visit in Valencia:

-• The church of San Nicolás, probably the best example of a gothic structure temple from the s.
+• The church of San Nicolás.- Probably the best example of a gothic structure temple from the s.
 XV with baroque decoration of the s.
 XVII, see its frescoes that narrate the lives of the two patrons of this church.
 Did you know why it has been popularly called since its restoration “the Valencian Sistine Chapel”?

-• If you like palaces, and at the same time, ceramics, you can visit the Palace of the Marquis of “Dos Aguas” – National Ceramic Museum and Sumptuary Arts Don Manuel González Martí.
+If you like palaces, and at the same time, ceramics, you can visit the Palace of the Marquis of “Dos Aguas” – National Ceramic Museum and Sumptuary Arts Don Manuel González Martí.
 It is outstanding for its rococo alabaster facade.

 The futuristic Valencia:

-The City of Arts and Sciences and Oceanographic of Valencia, designed by the prestigious architects, Santiago Calatrava of Valencia and the Oceanographic of Félix Candela with the unique ceilings of the Submarine Restaurant – (underwater restaurant).
-The CAC combines science, nature and art, a unique complex dedicated to scientific dissemination and culture.
+The City of Arts and Sciences and Oceanographic, designed by the prestigious architects, Santiago Calatrava of Valencia .
+The Oceanographic park of Félix Candela with the unique ceilings of the Submarine Restaurant (underwater restaurant).

-If you want to do something different in Valencia:
+If you want to do something different:

-You can take a walk around the Carmen neighborhood, in the Ciutat Vella district, this emblematic neighborhood, the most popular and bohemian, and that had various settlements in the past, owes its name to the former church and convent, (now a multidisciplinary cultural center with temporary exhibitions), as well as the adjacent square.
+You can take a walk around the Carmen neighborhood, in the Ciutat Vella district, this emblematic neighborhood, the most popular and bohemian, and that had various settlements in the past.
+It owes its name to the former church and convent, (now a multidisciplinary cultural center with temporary exhibitions), as well as the adjacent square.

-Discover what our city was like in 138 BC. when it was founded by Décimo Junio Bruto, see where the walls ran, and where the ground zero of the Valentia Edetanorum is.
+Discover what our city was like in 138 BC. when it was founded by Décimo Junio Bruto.
+See where the walls ran, and where the ground zero of the Valentia Edetanorum is.

 If you like nature:

 Its different marked itineraries through La Devesa, (the best conserved area of the dune system), and take a boat ride in the lagoon that is a must, and finally a good paella …

-If you want to exercise, we have an ideal leisure area, the Jardin del Turia, the largest urban garden in Spain to make bike or segway tours, reaching the tourist port of the last America’s Cup and making a coffee break. to taste a Valencian “horchata”, a refreshing and bio-typical drink from Valencia recommended by doctors.
+we have an ideal leisure area, the Jardin del Turia, the largest urban garden in Spain to make bike or segway tours, reaching the tourist port of the last America’s Cup and making a coffee break, to taste a Valencian “horchata”, a refreshing and bio-typical drink from Valencia recommended by doctors.